matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 In order to paginate `/messages`, we need a pagination token which we can get using `GET /_matrix/client/r0/rooms/{roomId}/context/{eventId}?limit=0` for the `event_id` returned by `/timestamp_to_event`.

+We can always iterate on `/timestamp_to_event` later and return a pagination token directly in another MSC ⏩

 ## Potential issues